Our staff and students are the RVC’s ambassadors and champions. They work throughout our communities in both Hertfordshire and London.

 Staff and students have recently come together to kick-start a monthly litter picking initiative as part of our environmental stewardship role and ongoing commitment to support the local community.

-The Community Relations team joined forces with two of our SU Clubs and societies, the Student Animal Welfare Society (SAWS) and the Student American Veterinary Medicine Association (SAVMA) to clear up the campus, Hawkshead Lane, the Line path and surrounding areas to improve and enhance the local area.
+Community Relations joined forces with staff from the QMH to clear up the campus and surrounding areas to improve and enhance the local area.
+Litter picks will continue on a regular basis.

 RVC Pet First Aid Events